thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

-For each kind of child device such a specific client has to be implemented and installed on the child-device hardware (To be precise, most often on the child device, but not necessarily as, for a child device which software cannot be altered, one might have to install a protocol adaptor on the main device).
+For each kind of child device such a specific client has to be implemented and installed on the child-device hardware (To be precise, most often on the child device, but not necessarily as, for a child device with closed software that cannot be altered, one might have to install a protocol adaptor on the main device).

 Here is the protocol that has to be implemented by the child-device configuration client.